 Everyone who touches the market, fuels its success, and we appreciate your help!

 Westerville has a lot going on!
 And, thousands of cars drive through Uptown Westerville each day.
 People in Westerville bike, jog, and walk places (often with kids or dogs) and when school is in, you'll see kids and you'll see buses - just amping up the awareness.

 The traffic light and Walk/Don't Walk signs at State and Home operate during market hours.

 Westerville has a No-Text-Messages-While-Driving law.

 Ohio has expanded its Move Over law.
-Move Over Law Details from OHP
+Move Over Law Details from ODOT

 Take a beat.
 Be courteous.
 Be safe.

 Photograph of a Car at Everel Farm is courtesy of the Westerville Public Library photo archive.